-• Students entering the ninth grade for the first time in 2018 - 2019 must meet the requirements outlined below and must meet the prescribed student assessment requirements of the Georgia Board of Education.
+• Students entering the ninth grade for the first time in 2017 - 2018 must meet the requirements outlined below and must meet the prescribed student assessment requirements of the Georgia Board of Education.

-Students entering 9 th grade for the first time in 2018 and after Four units of English Language Arts (Georgia Standards of Excellence) 1 unit of 9 th Grade Literature and Composition 1 unit of American Literature and Composition 2 additional units from the following: 10 th grade Literature and Composition, World Literature and Composition; British Literature; DE English approved course; can be any AP or IB course Four units of Mathematics (Georgia Standards of Excellence) 1 unit of Algebra I or equivalent 1 unit of Geometry or equivalent 1 unit of Algebra II or equivalent 1 additional unit from the available 4 th Math Options: Foundations of Algebra (9 th grade only), Pre-Calculus or AP Calculus, AP Statistics, IB, or DE approved Mathematics course Accelerated Algebra I/Geometry A and Accelerated Geometry B/Algebra II include the standards of Algebra I, Geometry, and Algebra II.
-At the present time, these are the only equivalent courses for Algebra I, Geometry, and Algebra II.
-Four Units of Science 1 unit of Biology (can be AP/IB or DE) 1 unit of Physics or Physical Science (can be AP/IB or DE) 1 unit of Chemistry, Earth Systems, Environmental Science, or an AP/IB course or DE approved Science course 1 unit Science of choice (AP; IB; DE approved Science course; academic science, or specific CTAE science course from DOE approved list) Three units total 1 unit World History (can be AP/IB; DE) 1 unit US History (can be AP/IB; DE) / 2 unit Economics/Business/Free Enterprise (can be AP/IB; DE), Senior level course / 2 unit Local, State, and American Government (can be AP/IB; DE for 9 th graders), Senior level course One unit total 1/2 unit of Health and 1/2 unit of Personal Fitness (3 units of ROTC may substitute for the Health/Personal Fitness Requirement) A total of three units required from CTAE and/or Foreign Language and/or Fine Arts and/or American Sign Language (excluding computer applications) or DE Note: To be considered in the Georgia Scholar Program, a student must have one unit in Fine Arts.
-Note: Students planning to enter or transfer into a University of Georgia institution or other post-secondary institution must take two units of the same foreign language.
-Five additional elective units, which should complete the student's career pathway or program concentration; math support class units count as electives 24 grades on all 24 above units J
+Subject Carnegie Units Students entering 9 th grade for the first time in 2018 and after English (4) ' Four units of English Language Arts (Georgia Standards of Excellence) 4 1 unit of 9 th Grade Literature and Composition See footnotes 3 & 4 1 unit of American Literature and Composition 2 additional units from the following: 10th grade Literature and Composition, World Literature and Composition; British Literature; DE English approved course; can be any AP or IB course Mathematics (4) Four units of Mathematics (Georgia Standards of Excellence) 4 1 unit of Algebra I or equivalent See footnotes 3, 5 & 1 unit of Geometry or equivalent 8 1 unit of Algebra II or equivalent 1 additional unit from the available 4 th Math Options: Foundations of Algebra (9th grade only), Pre-Calculus or AP Calculus, AP Statistics, IB, or DE approved Mathematics course Accelerated Algebra I/Geometry A and Accelerated Geometry B/Algebra II include the standards of Algebra I, Geometry, and Algebra II.
+At the present time, these are the only equivalent courses for Algebra I, Science (4) Geometry, and Algebra II.
+Four Units of Science Science (4) 4 1 unit of Biology (can be AP/IB or DE) See footnotes 3 & 6 4 1 unit of Blology (can be AP/IB of DE) 1 unit of Physics or Physical Science (can be AP/IB or DE) See lootilotes 3 & 0 1 unit of Chemistry, Earth Systems, Environmental Science, or an AP/IB course or DE approved Science course 1 unit Science of choice (AP; IB; DE approved Science course; academic science, or specific CTAE science course from DOE approved list) Social Studies (3) Three units total oociai otaales (5) 3 1 unit World History (can be AP/IB; DE) See footnotes 3 & 7 1 unit US History (can be AP/IB; DE) 1/2 unit Economics/Business/Free Enterprise (can be AP/IB; DE), Senior level course 1/2 unit Local, State, and American Government (can be AP/IB; DE for 9th graders), Senior level course Health & Physical 1 One unit total Education (1) 1⁄2 unit of Health and 1⁄2 unit of Personal Fitness (3 units of ROTC may substitute for the Health/Personal Fitness See footnote 1 Requirement) Career, Technical, 3 A total of three units required from CTAE and/or Foreign Language and/or or Agricultural Fine Arts and/or American Sign Language (excluding computer Education (CTAE); applications) or DE Fine Arts; or Note: To be considered in the Georgia Scholar Program, a student must Foreign Language have one unit in Fine Arts.
+(3) Note: Students planning to enter or transfer into a University of Georgia institution or other post-secondary institution must take two units of the See footnote 2 same foreign language.
+Electives (4) 4 Four additional elective units, which should complete the student's career pathway or program concentration; math support class units count as See footnote 2 electives Total Units Needed 23 23 Grades Required Passing gr ades on all 23 above units